box/developer.box.com/content/guides/users/create-managed-user.md

 To see all available optional parameters that may be set when creating an app user, see the [create user endpoint](endpoint://post-users).

+<Message type='notice'> Before you make any changes to the newly created
+account, you need to confirm the account creation through the link you receive in the confirmation email. </Message>

 A user object will be returned from the create user request.
 Within the user object is an ID for the managed user, which may be used to make API requests to modify the user in the future.